Today we’re talking about borscht, have you heard of it?

 - 1 (5 oz) can tomato paste

 - 1-2 tablespoons sugar or to taste (optional)

 - salt and papper to taste

 - 1 tablespoon fresh dill, chopped

-- coconut cream or sour cream for topping (optional)
+- coconut cream or unsweetened plain coconut or cashew yogurt for topping (optional)

 - Add the tomato paste, sugar, dill, salt, and pepper then reduce to simmer for 10 minutes.
 Serve hot with desired toppings.